jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 \text{nll} =  - \sum_n \log {\hat{y_{i}}}
 $$

-> Cross entropy cost function with softmax classifier is one of the most popular combinations to solve classification problems.
+> Cross entroy cost function with softmax classifier is one of the most popular combination to solve classification problems.

 #### SVM loss (also called Hinge loss or Max margin loss)